 - Connect with others.
 Talk with people you trust about your concerns and how you are feeling.

 In addition, please be thoughtful of how others are feeling during this time and reach out to them regularly to let them know that you and our state are here for them.

 The South Carolina Department of Mental Health have resources available to help cope with stress.
 Visit scdmh.net for stress, anxiety and mental health resources.

 Anyone with concerns about their health should reach out to their healthcare provider or use the telehealth services provided by several health care systems.
 Also, for a free online health assessment, please see our listing of telehealth virtual care providers in South Carolina.

-- NEW - Self-Check Questionnaire with Option to Connect to a Counselor
+- elf-Check Questionnaire with Option to Connect to a Counselor

 - DAODAS Resources for Those Needing Treatment and Recovery Services